smirik/resonances-fortran/Readme.md

 * if `-list` key is used, just provide a list of asteroid names.
 * if `-range` key is used, specify only first and last asteroid.
+* Don't forget to update mercury/param.in.sample before the compilation and set the end date you want (in case of `100000` years you may set it to `stop time (days) = 38982600.5d0`).

 ### Examples